 Two New Hampshire Camping Spots Ranked Among the Best in the Northeast

-Here in New England, many of us thrive when packing our bags and driving off to spend a weekend away from society and immersed in nature.
+Here in New England, we thrive when packing our bags and driving off to go camping, spend time immersed in nature, and take a break from society.

 Camping is an especially popular hobby in New Hampshire.
-In the past, we've given tips on some important camping necessities you'll need before your next excursion into the wild.
+In the past, we've shared tips regarding important camping necessities you'll need before your next excursion into the wild.
 The Dyrt, a website dedicated to all things camping, also shared the Top 10 Best Places to Camp in New England, giving the top spot to Dry River Campground up in the White Mountains.

 Now, Trips to Discover has jumped on the bandwagon by giving their take on the 11 best places to camp in the Northeast, including two Granite State campgrounds.